gdiaz384/py3TranslateLLM/README.md

 ## Support is planned for:

+- These translation engines:
     - DeepL API (Pro), NMT.
     - DeepL (Web hook), NMT.
     - fairseq/Sugoi Offline Translator, NMT.
+- These file formats:
     - OpenDocument spreadsheet (.ods).
     - Microsoft Excel 97/2000/XP (.xls).
     - KAG3 used in Tyrano script (.ks/.ts?).
-- .JSON (Very limited support).
+    - JSON (Very limited support).
         - To process additional types of JSON, open an issue and provide an `example.json`.

 Not Planned:

 - OpenAI's GPT.
 Instead consider:
     - [DazedMTL](//github.com/dazedanon/DazedMTLTool) - Supports both v3.5 and v4.0 LLM models.
 - Sugoi Translator Premium/Papago/DeepL.
-- Most other cloud based NMT translation engines, like Google Translate, Google Cloud NMT, Bing Translate, Microsoft Azure NMT, Yandrex, etc.
+- Most other cloud based NMT translation engines: Google Translate, Google Cloud NMT, Bing Translate, Microsoft Azure NMT, Yandrex, etc.
     - Use [Translator++](//dreamsavior.net/download) for those.
 - Microsoft Excel 95 (.xls).
+    - This might end up being supported anyway.

 Undetermined if:

 - py3TranslateLLM should incorporate any cloud based LLMs.
     - If so, which ones that can be used for translation are expected to be long lived and have unlimited use APIs?
+    - Or is web hooking any of them worthwhile?
+- py3TranslateLLM should (unofficially) work on older Python versions like 3.4.
+    - Older than 3.4 might be tricky because `pathlib`, which contains `Path` that is used by py3TranslateLLM to create folders, was not included in the Python standard library before 3.4.
+In addition, 3.4 already requires using an older `openpyxl` version, and it is unlikely any `deepl-python` version that supports 3.4 still works with their modern API.
+    - The `chardet` library requires 3.7+, but that library is optional and text encodings should always be in utf-8 or manually specified anyway.

 ## What are the best LLM models available?